otahi/pacproxy/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, for example:

     gem 'pacproxy'
+    gem 'therubyracer'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install pacproxy

 ## Requirements